jerickjoe111/launch-school/JS230/03_XHR_requests.md

 Content-Type: multipart/form-data; boundary=----WebKitFormBoundarywDbHM6i57QWyAWro
 ```

-`POST` requests use this format with forms that include file uploads or that use `FormData` objects to fetch data.
+`POST` requests use this format with forms that include file uploads or that use `FormData` objects to send data.

 Also, in the body of these types of requests each pair is sent in a specific format that first identifies the pair's name, and then, after a blank line, adds the value.
 The final boundary delimiter has to include an extra `--` to mark the end of the content.